ostephens/openrefine-timer/README.md

     * -r, --repeats [REPEATS]          Number of times to repeat each test to get average
     * -h, --help                       Show this message

-You'll need to enter correct values for all flags (except -h) to successfully run the script.
+You'll need to enter correct values for all flags (except -h and -o) to successfully run the script.
 For example:

 ./openrefine_scale_test.rb -f data.csv -p timings -i 25000 -o operations.json -t timings.csv -r 1

+If you omit the 'o' flag then no operations will be carried out on the data within OpenRefine -  the data will just be loaded and then exported.

 ##Caveats
 This script is meant to help give a rough idea of the limits of OpenRefine, not offer definitive information about its capacity.
 There are many factors that may affect the performance of OpenRefine including: